getify/foi-lang/formalization-work/Foi-Specification.md

 `DefTypeFrom` takes `PlainStr`, matching `ImportExpr` (§8.2); a specifier is never computable.

+#### §9.2.3 Union Membership

+A **union type** is a `deft` whose declaration is a `UnionTypeExpr` (Syntactic-Grammar §18), including the one-entry braced form above.
+Each entry is a type reference, resolved by ordinary lexical lookup (§9.1.2) at the declaration.

+`T` is a **member** of `U` when `U` is a union type and either:

+1. an entry of `U` resolves to `T`, or
+2. an entry of `U` resolves to a type `T` is a member of.

+Membership is **nominal**.
+An entry names a declaration, and the relation holds between declarations.
+Two structurally identical types declared separately are unrelated, and a type is not a member of a union by resembling one of its entries.

+Native types (§9.6.1) participate as entries -- `deft V int | Foo;` makes `int` a member of `V` -- and declare no memberships of their own.

+**The relation is decidable and terminating.** A compilation unit set's declaration set is finite and fixed before any resolution (§9.3), and a membership walk visits each type at most once.
+A declaration cycle (`deft A { B };` beside `deft B { A };`) makes each a member of the other and terminates like any other shape; it is not an error at this layer.

+**An entry that names no declaration contributes no membership.** A union may mix data-shape and function-type entries with named ones:
+`deft Foo { (int) ^int | Bar }` makes `Bar` a member of `Foo` and leaves the function-type entry naming nothing.
+Whether a value matching that entry is admitted where `Foo` is required is subsumption, which §9.7 owes.

+Membership is what `?as` tests against a union (§9.6) and what hook resolution walks (§3.8.5).
+A union mints a namespace and no
+constructor: `U@ x` is rejected because no `defn U@(..)` exists (§9.5), and membership supplies none.

 ### §9.3 The Graph Layer

 Every **top-level** type declaration in every module of the compilation